steveive8/Deep-Learning-Zero-To-All/README.md

 # Deep-Learning-Zero-To-All
-Deep Learning Zero to All Lecture, lectured by Sung.
+Deep Learning Zero to All Part 1, lectured by Sung.
 Kim